Carson Wentz Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Recent Performances

-- Wentz has thrown for 683 yards (227.7 ypg) on 71-of-115 passing with six touchdowns and two interceptions over his last three games.
+- Wentz has 683 passing yards (227.7 ypg), completing 61.7% of his passes and throwing six touchdown passes and two interceptions over his last three games.

 Wentz's Indianapolis Teammates